Judika Illes: Early life

 Her background is Hungarian and she attributes a childhood spent in the culturally diverse Queens borough of New York City as a significant influence on her writing career.
 Illes explains that her interest in divination began while playing with a Tarot deck at the age of six.
 Her first Tarot deck was the Builders of the Adytum (BOTA) deck, which she described in a 2005 interview as "formidable and very esoteric," an unusual starter for a child of her age.
-In an interview in 2016, Illes reported that she still had the BOTA deck, which her sister had purchased for her from the Samuel Weiser Bookstore in New York City.
+In an interview in 2016, Illes reported that she still had the BOTA deck, which her sister had purchased from the Samuel Weiser Bookstore in New York City.

-During her teen years, Illes frequented New York bookstores such as Magickal Childe and Samuel Weiser's, known for their metaphysical and occult collections, and Latin botanicas Her love for esoteric books led to her interest in astrology, which began with Zolar's It's All in the Stars.
+During her teen years, Illes frequented New York bookstores such as Magickal Childe and Samuel Weiser's, known for their metaphysical and occult collections, as well as botanicas Her love for esoteric books led to her interest in astrology, which began with Zolar's It's All in the Stars.

 She has a Bachelor of Arts in English and Communications from Rutgers College and earned a Graduate Certificate in Aromatherapy from the American College of Healthcare Sciences (previously known as the Australasian College of Health Sciences) in 1999.

 Career

-Illes worked as a "telephone psychic" for Psychic Friends Network from 1991 to 1993.
-She went on to become a prolific author of reference books and contributed magazine articles in the ancient non-traditional arts.
+Illes worked as a tarot reader and dream interpreter on psychic hotlines from 1991 to 1993.
+She went on to become a prolific author of metaphysical books and especially reference books.